That's reverse racism!"

 "By presenting this as a celebration of 'look how far we have come', we fail to focus on the ways in which race still continues to play a pivotal role in who has access to power in this society.
 White women are still clutching their purses in the presence of black men, we are still largely portrayed as prostitutes and criminals in the media..."

 Carter G. Woodson initiated Negro History Week in 1926 in February to coincide with the birthdays of Frederick Douglass and Abraham Lincoln.
 The idea was to bring black history to the attention of the broader American public.
 Then, in 1976 the black history was given an entire month--albeit the shortest month of the year.

 Continuing our history lesson, how about some identification tasks:

 |Can you name the 14 people pictured here?|

 I'll get you started: MLK, Rosa Parks, Harriet Tubman...

 Now name ten more...

-Can you name the inventor of the light bulb? no problem.
+Can you name the inventor of the light bulb?
+No problem.
 What about the carbon filament essential to it?
 Or the traffic light? hmmm.
 Telephone?
 Easy.
 The blood bank?
 Not so much.
 Eyeglasses? yep.
 Person to patent laser cataract removal?
 First brain surgeon to perform a hemispherectomy and the first to successfully separate twins conjoined at the head!?!?!
-Many of us would have starved as children without peanut butter (I am definitely in that category!), but have no idea who to thank for it.
+Many of us would have starved as children without peanut butter, but have no idea who to thank for it.

 how about this one?